A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 Ecological

-See the whole, take another’s perspective, explore systems in relationship
+See the whole.
+Take another’s perspective.
+Explore systems in relationship.

 Life happens at the scale of continents and cells, in geological, seasonal, cyclical and many tinier timeframes.

-For any life to exist, death is necessary for nourishment, shelter, to liberate space and more.
-Many species, patterns and ecological phenomena are key to the essential and generative nature of the dying process, of decay and of destruction as vital interventions for new life to emerge.
+For any of this life to exist, death is necessary.
+The dead provide nourishment, shelter, space and possibility.
+When some die, others have room to grow.
+Many species and ecological phenomena are key to the essential and generative nature of the dying process, They are co-evolvers of decay and composters of endings, vital interventions for new life to emerge.
+Versions of the examples offered here exist within healthy ecosystems all around the world, specific to bioregion, season, terrain, and weather.

 A memo from the Department of Homeland Security spoke of droppings, mixed with urine on railings, catwalks, supports and rails throughout the tower, where workers can come in contact with it.
 The corrosive vomit regurgitated to kill bacteria on their bodies can slowly eat away at metal.
 Under the weight of the birds and their bodily fluids, the radio tower has become increasingly dangerous for workers to climb and maintain.